pengeler/projects/README.md

 My contribution was developing a custom symmetry preserving mesher, developing the initial functional prototype, and leading the project on software design, version control, and optimization.
 In operation, the code is run on supercomputers.

-As this project is yet to be published, code can not be shared.
 More information can be found [in my PhD thesis](https://doi.org/10.3929/ethz-b-000678922), chapter 6.

 ## Texas Hold'em probability analysis